Essential DaVinci Resolve Project Settings (For Beginners!)

 What is Output Image Scaling in DaVinci Resolve?

-Output image scaling is an optional setting which refers to the resizing of your file (image, video) for monitoring, rendering or exporting.
+Output image scaling is an optional setting that refers to the resizing of your file (image, video) for monitoring, rendering or exporting.

 By default, it takes the settings of the timeline (defined in the “Master Settings”).